Boots for Kilimanjaro

 This last action is, of course, vital, however much you’ve spent on your boots.
 And it needs to be done well before you reach Kilimanjaro.
 So wear the boots everywhere you go, for several weeks/months before you even arrive in Tanzania.
 Take them on both long and short walks.
 That way, by the time you get to Africa, you can be confident that you aren’t going to succumb to blisters.

 All of which, of course, is just basic common sense – but you’re going to ask me about brands next, aren’t you?
 So once again, I repeat the statement I made at the start: I do not get paid by anybody to mention their products, so this is very much a personal review of the boots that I have bought over the years (or at least the ones I can remember).

-Having said all this, the above is only my thoughts and opinions based on my experience.
-And like I say, as long as you obey the advice we give in the book and which is reprinted above, you should be fine.
+The above are just my thoughts and opinions, based on my experience.
+And like I say, as long as you obey the advice above, you should be fine.
 And don’t worry too much if you think your boots aren’t up to it.
 I have, after all, led one Indian hiker up the mountain (take a bow Mr Rao) who wore a pair of patent leather slip-on loafers – and yes, he did make it to the summit!

 For more information about boots for Kilimanjaro – or just to watch to old guys rambling on about footwear – do watch the following: